Bullying can happen at school, at home or online. It is never okay and it is not a normal part of growing up.

 Impact on bullies

-Students who frequently bully others are more likely to:
+Students who frequently and persistently bully others are at a higher risk of:

-- get into fights, vandalise property and leave school early.
+- having adverse mental health outcomes later in lifegetting into fights, vandalising property and leaving school early.

-In addition, recent Victorian research has shown that bullying perpetration in Year 10 is associated with an increased likelihood of theft, violent behaviour and binge drinking.
+For instance, a 2011 longitudinal study of 700 Victorian students found that engaging in bullying behaviour in Year 10 was associated with an increased likelihood of theft, violent behaviour and binge drinking*.

 Impact on bystanders